-Interventions Signs of illness Signs of low blood sugar Remain calm and assist to drink Shakiness, dizziness juice, soda or take glucose tablets Weakness, fatigue and sleepiness Do not wait to test blood glucose Sweating and pale levels; go ahead with assisting the Change in behavior, personality victim to drink a sugared fluid or or concentration signifying a to eat glucose tablets change in the level of alertness • Do not stop the Insulin Pump (if Poor coordination student is wearing one); Slurred speech Do not disconnect the tube or needle into the abdomen and • Do not turn it off.
+Interventions Signs of illness Signs of low blood sugar Remain calm and assist to drink Shakiness, dizziness juice, soda or take glucose tablets Weakness, fatigue and sleepiness Do not wait to test blood glucose Sweating and pale levels; go ahead with assisting the Change in behavior, personality victim to drink a sugared fluid or or concentration signifying a to eat glucose tablets change in the level of alertness Do not stop the Insulin Pump (if Poor coordination student is wearing one); Slurred speech Do not disconnect the tube or needle into the abdomen and • Do not turn it off.

-Unable to swallow saliva or food Excessive drooling Call 911 Give emergency available and if Illow, do not offer fluids I glucagon injection if You have been trained In side as they may vomit

-Unable to swallow saliva or food you have been trained

-Excessive drooling available and if you have been trained

-available and if •

-n side as they may vomit

-Combative behavior Keep student or

-Unable to accept assistance after the injection on.

-Unconscious or unresponsive Watch for victing n to regain consciousness

-within 10 - 15 r ninutes, watching

-breathing; victin n may vomit

-Contact pare nts and provide

-information to p paramedics

-Signs of extremely HIGH blood sugar • Give water up p to 16 ounces if student

-Frequent thirst and urination will tolerate o to 10 dances il stadent

-Plurradician nts and send the student

-· iits and send the student

-Fatigue home

-Abdominal pain If victim has v vomited, is very weak, or

-Numbness in arms and legs in alertness, call 911
+Signs of severely LOW blood sugar Unable to swallow saliva or food Excessive drooling Combative behavior Unable to accept assistance Unconscious or unresponsive If unable to swallow, do not offer fluids Call 911 Give emergency glucagon injection if available and if you have been trained Keep student on side as they may vomit after the injection.
+Watch for victim to regain consciousness within 10 - 15 minutes, watching breathing; victim may vomit Contact parents and provide information to paramedics Signs of extremely HIGH blood sugar Frequent thirst and urination Blurred vision Fatigue Abdominal pain Numbness in arms and legs Give water up to 16 ounces if student will tolerate Contact parents and send the student home If victim has vomited, is very weak, or has a change in alertness, call 911